My Current Kit

 DIY mics made with EM 172 capsules and Clippy mics (EM-172/272).
 I have several sets of these little capsules, both homemade and versions from Micbooster.com.
 I use them in “tree ears” and in spaced arrays, and in my parabolic dish.
 The capsules are a bit “bright”, but the self-noise is quite low, they are very convenient and inexpensive.
 The Clippy mics are better built than I can make, so I seldom make my own mics anymore.
 I have both PIP and XLR versions of Clippy mics.

 Audio Technica AT2022.
 This is a stereo mic configured in an X-Y. It doesn’t require phantom power, so it can be used on most pro-sumer recorders.
-It creates decent stereo image in a single housing (at 90 or 120 degrees), rather than carry 2 different mics and figure out how to set them up to obtain the ideal stereo image.
-But it is a bit noisy, but when paired with a MicBooster preamp, it’s a nice, quiet mic.
+It creates a decent stereo image in a single housing (at 90 or 120 degrees), rather than carrying 2 different mics and figuring out how to set them up to obtain the ideal stereo image.
+It is a bit noisy, but when paired with a MicBooster preamp, it’s a nice, quiet mic.

 Audio Technica AT4022.
 I recently acquired these lovely sounding omni mics and tried using them in a DIY SASS.
 The mics are very sensitive to changing temperatures and humidity.
 I sent them back to Audio Technica, and after extensive testing, we concluded they were not good mics for the type of recording I do.
 I replaced the pair of AT4022 with a BP4025.